 This property is also featured on prestigehomes.co.uk

 Val-Vean was built in 1936 in the Cornelius style and has the distinct colonial feel of a light and airy lodge residence.
 Extensively renovated by the current owners with a meticulous eye for quality and detail, the living space flows beautifully with soft timeless dcor and immense comfort.
 Step through the open porch into the wide entrance hall and see the reclaimed solid pine floors (also found in the living room and bedrooms), period internal doors, deep carved skirtings and Iroko hardwood framed double glazed windows and doors.
 The quality continues in the luxurious bathroom and shower room with marble tiled floors and a classic shaker kitchen.
 Two double bedrooms have French doors to the gardens and there is an additional study/garden room, currently used as a home office that could become an occasional guest room.
 Further modern comforts include oil fired heating with new radiators, updated plumbing and heating, under floor and internal wall insulation.
-With gorgeous gardens and pretty views, words cannot adequately tell the full story of this property, which must be viewed to be fully appreciated.
+Set in a generous plot of 0.35 acres with gorgeous gardens and pretty views, words cannot adequately tell the full story of this property, which must be viewed to be fully appreciated.

 Contact branch for relevant Energy Performance Certificate

 The timber framed entrance porch with slate paved floor leads to the part glazed and wood entrance door with tiled floor, opening into the wide entrance hall.
 The hall has a double a storage cupboard and extra wide double linen cupboard, both with period wood panelled doors and cupboards over.
 There is a loft hatch, entrance to the kitchen, bedrooms, bathroom and living room.